sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 **Plugin improvements:**

+* **Added:** You can now see to which API endpoint you're connected.
 * **Added:** constant `TSF_EXTENSION_MANAGER_PREMIUM_EU_URI`.
 Aside from to a global endpoint, we have a European endpoint now.
 	* If you've set `WP_HTTP_BLOCK_EXTERNAL`, you'll be urged to add both endpoints to `WP_ACCESSIBLE_HOSTS`.
-* **Added:** You can now see to which API endpoint you're connected.
-* **Added:** You can now see the last four symbols of your API key, this will ease managing mixed connections from our site.
+* **Added:** You can now see the last four characters of your API key, this will help ease managing mixed connections from our site.
 * **Added:** When notices are waiting, you'll now see the count thereof next to the Extensions' admin sub-menu.
 	* N.B.
 This check will add a database request in the admin dashboard.
 We're OK with this for now, but we may make the errors autoload in a future update, where we'll combine all error notices a single option, instead of having each extension its own.
 * **Added:** You can now use keyboard navigation to access informational tooltips.
 Note that The SEO Framework v4.0 or later is required to utilize this.
-* **Updated:** Script API support for The SEO Framework v4.0.
+* **Updated:** Script and other API support for The SEO Framework v4.0.
 * **Updated:** The Spanish translation file.
 Thanks [Manuel](https://mbrsolution.com/)!
 * **Changed:** This plugin and all its extensions now strictly require WordPress 4.8 or later.
-* **Improved:** Your email address is now partially obfuscated and possibly unrecognizable by length in the admin dashboard.
+* **Improved:** Your API email address is now partially obfuscated and possibly unrecognizable by its length in the admin dashboard.
 * **Improved:** When an extension object is incorrectly registered, the plugin will now prevent a crash.
 * **Improved:** The plugin's now lag-free on virtual machines running Windows Server, as it no longer has to wait for precision timers when creating communication keys.
-* **Fixed:** Although unlikely, saving a post revisions now can't accidentally overwrite the extension metadata for the post.
+* **Fixed:** Although unlikely, saving post revisions now can't accidentally overwrite the extension metadata for the post.
 * **Info:** We added undocumented constants, for development use only.
 	* `TSF_EXTENSION_MANAGER_API_VERSION`.
-With this constant you can choose our API version.
+With this constant, you can choose our API version.
 We will always set this to the current version.
 	* `TSF_EXTENSION_MANAGER_DEV_API`.
-The (secret) value of it must match our system's, otherwise our API will fall back to the current public API version.
+The (secret) value of it must match our system's; when the value doesn't match, our API will fall back to the current public API version.
 * **Info:** We added undocumented constants, for internal use only.
 	* `TSFEM_EXTENSION_TSF_UNTESTED`
 	* `TSFEM_EXTENSION_TSF_INCOMPATIBLE`